THRESHER SHARK DIVES

 Dive Sites of Malapascua Diving

-Monad Shoal: The crown jewel of Malapascua Diving, Monad Shoal is the best place to see thresher sharks.
+Kimud Shoal: The crown jewel of Malapascua Diving, Kimud Shoal is the best place to see thresher sharks.
 The early morning dives at this site are a once-in-a-lifetime experience.

 Gato Island: This site is a marine reserve and sanctuary for sea snakes.
 The underwater tunnels and vibrant marine life make it a highlight of Malapascua Diving.